passadis/CosmosDB-ADUsers/release_pipelines/cosmos_account/readme.md

 ## Release Pipelines
-The CosmsDB Account creatin Pipeline and the Container with configuration
+The CosmsDB Account creation Pipeline and the Container with configuration